 Marine Vegetation Monitoring

-Puget Sound is home to five species of seagrass, and several hundred species of macroalgae, including over a dozen species of kelp.
-These plants and algae serve as critical habitat for a wide variety of organisms, including several fish species that are listed as endangered or threatened under the Federal Endangered Species Act.
+Puget Sound supports a rich diversity of marine vegetation, including five species of seagrass and several hundred species of macroalgae, including over a dozen species of kelp.
+These plants and algae form the foundation of coastal ecosystems and provide essential habitat for many marine organisms, including several fish species listed as endangered or threatened under the Federal Endangered Species Act.

-• Producing large amounts of carbon, which contribute to both local and distant food webs.
+• Absorbing and storing large amounts of carbon, which fuels both local and distant food webs.

-• Creating structurally complex habitat to provide refuge for marine species.
+• Creating structurally complex environments that offer refuge and shelter to marine species.

-• Supporting high biodiversity and serve as important habitats for forage fish and juveniles of salmonids.
+• Supporting high levels of biodiversity and providing critical habitat for forage fish and juvenile salmonids.

 Eelgrass and kelp are sensitive to stressors such as climate change, physical disturbance, and eutrophication, and are considered important indicators of habitat condition and ecosystem health.
 Both eelgrass and kelp are included in the Puget Sound Partnership’s list of Vital Signs for Puget Sound recovery.